 This season is when we begin to say goodbye to this year’s garden and plan for next year’s, and what better way to do both of these things than by collecting and preserving seeds to plant in the spring?
 Different seeds have different needs when it comes to collecting them for the following year.
 Some can simply be transferred straight from plant to seed packet, while others need a bit more attention in the form of drying or fermenting.
-In this guide we will show you three different ways to save seeds, and which method to use for which type of vegetable seed.
+In this guide we will show you three different ways to save veggie seeds, and which method to use for which type of vegetable.

 First, you’ll need a supply of seed envelopes for keeping your seeds stored and labelled.
 We’ve got you covered with lots of free printable seed packets here: